 Almost every category entry has the Description attribute at the end which is as a standard presented as HTML editor.

-Dialog Field (Drop Down)#
+Dialog field (Drop Down)#

-This dialog field is a drop-down selection field.
+The Dialog field is a drop-down selection field.
 The values from which you can choose one single value are pre-set and usually you can't edit them.
 If you don't want to select any of the given values, you can choose the dash (-), if possible.